 Thyone-I can be run as repeater to extend the transmission range.
 A module configured as a repeater, simply retransmits the received packet after a random back-off time.
 A time-to-live (TTL) parameter (MAC_TTL) can be used to set the hop limit.
-This mode allows the options to build a flooding mesh network as described in chapter 12.
+This mode allows building a flooding mesh network, as described in chapter 12.